uniflow-kt/uniflow-kt/Documentation.md

 }
 ```

-Don't forget to listen to states from your Activity/Fragment with `onStates`:
+Listen to states from your Activity/Fragment with `onStates`:

 ```kotlin
 // Observe incoming states